Connect a storage LUN to a server

 1. Check the request to connect the storage LUN to the server

-If you have not requested connection of this server, create a ticket.
+If you have not requested a connection for this server, create a ticket.
 In the ticket, specify the UUID or IP address of the server.
-You can view it in the Control Panel: in the top menu, click Products and select Dedicated Servers → Servers → Server → Server page → Operating System tab → IP field.
+You can find it in the control panel: in the top menu, click Products and select Dedicated Servers → Servers → server page → tab Operating System → field IP.

 2. Connect to the server